jenspfahl/anotherpass-browserextension/README.md

     * the **extension-side RSA key pair** (4096bit, `PKext` and `PrivKext`, latter will never leave the extension)
     * the fingerprint of `PKext` (`F`)
 1. The extension sends `SK` and `F` through a secure offline channel (QR code scan) to the app
 1. The user initiates a HTTP request to the app by providing the app's IP or domain name.
-The extension submits:
+The extension submits following content encrypted with `SK`:
     * the **Extensions Public Key** `PKext`
 1. The app imports `PKext` and
     * verifies `PKext` with `F` to mitigate MITM key substitution (fails if not valid)